LitvinchukRoman/devops_todolist_kubernetes_task_4_adding_services/INSTRUCTION.md

 ```
 curl http://<servicename>.<namespace>.svc.cluster.local
 ```
-3. Aftervards you can find this query in pods logs using comand:
+3. Afterwards you can find this query in pods logs using command:
 ```
 kubectl logs <selector of pods>
 ```